nkurniansyah/Hypertension_PRS/README.md

 ## Introduction

-This is the instruction to generate and run the analysis of Polygenic Risk Score in Hypertension.
-This instruction is based on the manuscript:
+This is the instruction to construct generate and run the association test for Polygenic Risk Score in Hypertension.
+This instruction is based on the manuscript:…

 ## STEP 1: Installation and require packages